YuriPaglierani/Diffusion-Equation-PINN/README.md

 Use also the boundary conditions to have a better coherence with the solution we want to model (there is the class Pinn2 for this)

+Use advanced techniques for sampling better the domain, and augment your data.

+Use techniques to balance the different contributions of the losses.

 Use libraries that make PINNs friendly (try for example this open source framework PINA https://mathlab.github.io/PINA/_rst/tutorials/tutorial1/tutorial.html)

 ## License